S1N4X/SmithForge/readme.md

   <img src="img\forgesmith_logo_white_small_v2.gif" alt="ForgeSmith Logo">
 </p>

 ForgeSmith is a tool for seamlessly combining two 3MF models by overlaying and embedding a Hueforge model onto a base shape with automatic scaling, positioning, and precise intersection alignment.
-The resulting 3MF file is ready to be opened in your favorite slicer for 3D printing.
+The resulting 3MF file is ready to be opened in your favourite slicer for 3D printing.

 <p align="center">